MarcSerraPeralta/homelab/JOURNAL.md

 # 2025/10/08 - Bechmarking home server and solving bugs

 I wanted to benchmark the exit node by running some speed tests on my smartphone.
-The results of speedtest.net for bandwidth and ping are:
+The results of speedtest.net in my phone for bandwidth and ping are:
 ```
 WiFi: 81.39 Mbps and 9 ms
 data: 80.82 Mbps and 14 ms